jasonlin316/RISC-V-CPU/README.md

 ## Background
 This is originally a course project of Integrated Circuits Design Laboratory at National Taiwan University,
 lectured by Prof. [Tzi-Dar Chiueh](http://www.ee.ntu.edu.tw/profile?id=33)
-This work will be taped-out on summer, 2019 at TSRI (Taiwan Semiconductor Research Institute.)
+This work has been taped-out at TSRI (Taiwan Semiconductor Research Institute.) and received on Oct.30 2019.

 ## Reference
 David A. Patterson and John L. Hennessy.
 2017.
 Computer Organization and Design RISC-V Edition: The Hardware Software Interface (1st ed.).
 Morgan Kaufmann Publishers Inc., San Francisco, CA, USA.